Program Director: Giordana Poggioli-Kaftan, Ph.D.

 ITAL 1001.
 Elementary Italian 1.
 4 cr. hrs.

-Introduction to the Italian language Fundamentals of comprehension, speaking, reading and writing.
-Open to students with no previous study of Italian; or by departmental placement.
+Introduction to the Italian language fundamentals of comprehension, speaking, reading and writing.
+Prereq: No previous study of Italian; or by departmental placement.

 ITAL 1002.
 Elementary Italian 2.
 4 cr. hrs.